Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> The entire story takes place on Christmas Day, 1947.
-I knew
-the European editors would change it, but the sign on the TV store (on the page where you see that Donald &amp; HDL have been watching the opening sequence on TV) is supposed to say "SALE!
+The entire story takes place on Christmas Day, 1947.
+I knew the European editors would change it, but the sign on the TV store (on the page where you see that Donald &amp; HDL have been watching the opening sequence on TV) is supposed to say "SALE!
 Closeout on 1947 model TVs!"

 <hr />

-<P> Perhaps in 1 1/2 years when Gladstone gets around to that
-chapter, I'll do them an extra 4 or 5 pages of action to stick into the tale.
+Perhaps in 1 1/2 years when Gladstone gets around to that chapter, I'll do them an extra 4 or 5 pages of action to stick into the tale.
-<P> I was forced to decide on how to draw $crooge, balancing
-his whiskers and glasses between how Barks drew them in CoBM, and how they MUST look at the end of my series (the "classic" $crooge outfit and appearance).
+I was forced to decide on how to draw $crooge, balancing his whiskers and glasses between how Barks drew them in CoBM, and how they MUST look at the end of my series (the "classic" $crooge outfit and appearance).
 This is just one of the many decisions I was